Azure/terraform-azurerm-cosmosdb/examples/101-cosmosdb-sql-api/README.md

 # 101 Cosmos DB SQL API
-This template deploys a cosmos db account with 2 sql databases (autoscale and no autoscale) and 2 cointainers (per each db).
+This template deploys a cosmos db account with 2 sql databases (autoscale and no autoscale) and 2 containers (per each db).
 This sample assumes that a resource group has been previously created and is referenced as an input parameter.
 A sample input parameters file has been included as part of this example.

 ## Variables
 | Name | Description |